Skip to content

 e.
 People.

-People in the supply chain context are individuals who have their own digital identities, such as employee ID numbers or digital signatures.
-Indeed, they need these digital identities to perform and validate their roles and responsibilities.
-For example, a warehouse manager who uses their biometric data for secure access to inventory management systems.
+Individuals within the supply chain possess their own digital identities, such as employee IDs or digital signatures.
+Indeed, this is essential for employees to receive authorization and to perform their roles.
+For instance, a warehouse manager might provide biometrics to get secure access to inventory systems.

 With the adoption of digital identities, supply chains are exposed to a new spectrum of risks – from data breaches and identity theft to sophisticated cyber-attacks targeting the very core of their operations.
-Indeed, mitigating these unique dangers requires a proactive approach, combining state-of-the-art technology with stringent policies and continuous monitoring. also, it involves not only safeguarding data with encryption and access controls but also educating stakeholders on potential threats and best practices.
-What’s more, cultivating a culture of security-first within the digital supply chain is crucial in staying ahead of these evolving risks.
 To detail, below are 10 examples of significant risks that need to be mitigated within digital supply chains.

 10 Digital Identity Risks In The Supply Chain